emersonh16/drifterz/ONBOARDING.md

 - **MiasmaHole.gdshader** (`src/vfx/MiasmaHole.gdshader`): Shader that applies the fog mask
   - Takes a `mask_texture` uniform (sampler2D)
+  - Uses `SCREEN_UV` to sample the mask texture for screen-space alignment
+  - Since FogMask is a child of Camera2D, the SubViewport output aligns 1:1 with screen space
+  - With resolution parity (SubViewport size = window size), SCREEN_UV provides correct alignment
   - Inverts the mask (1.0 - mask_sample.r) to control alpha/visibility
   - Applied to a ColorRect that covers the entire screen

-- **MaskSync** (`src/vfx/MaskSync.gd`): Camera that syncs with the main player camera
-  - Extends Camera2D
-  - Copies position and zoom from the active camera each frame
-  - Used in the FogMask SubViewport to keep the mask aligned with the game view
+- **FogMask SubViewport Architecture**: The FogMask SubViewport is now a child of the main Camera2D
+  - This allows automatic transform inheritance - the viewport naturally follows the camera
+  - No separate sync script needed - the camera's transform is automatically applied
+  - FogPainter handles SubViewport size syncing: `get_parent().size = get_tree().root.size` (matches window size)

 ### 2. Player System
 - **DerelictLogic** (`src/entities/DerelictLogic.gd`): The player character